 - The Maid Who Made It by Mariam Samah (India)

 - Darkness at Dawn by Erupu Jude (Uganda)

 - Tell Them Where I Am by Ivy Rose Universe Baldoza (Philippines)

 When dramas or interviews are broadcast on BBC Worldwide Radio, we'll post them here.
-The 24th competition ran from 2013-2014, with the plays being first broadcast earlier this year.
+The 24th competition ran from 2013-2014, with the plays being first broadcast in 2015.
 You can also find out more about previous winners and their plays at the links below.